-FORMAT: Each team in the area must play each area opponent two regular season games (one at each school site) prior to April 16 in order to qualify for the champion-ship program.
+FORMAT: Each team in the area must play each area opponent two regular season games (one at each school site) not later than April 12 in order to qualify for the championship program.
 If an area team fails to qualify for the playoff, any game played against that team will be treated the same as a non-area game.